mplanchard/python_skeleton/README.rst

 I use this repo as a skeleton for the majority of my projects, and you are welcome to do the same.
-If you'd like to fix something, improve the documentation, or add a new feature, please feel free to open a PR.
-If there's a feature you'd like to see added and you're unsure of how to contribute, raise an Issue.
+If you'd like to fix something, improve the documentation, or add a new feature, please feel free to open a PR_.
+If there's a feature you'd like to see added and you're unsure of how to contribute, raise an Issue_.

 .. _py.test: https://docs.pytest.org/en/latest/
 .. _coverage: https://coverage.readthedocs.io/